 In 2011, to clarify the purpose of the school in the cultivation of the mind and conditioning of the body through rigorous training, the original name of the school, Ryushin Jigen Ryu, was changed to Ryushin Shouchi Ryu.
 Ryushin (柳心) means “Mind or Heart of the Willow tree,” and invokes the image of a tree which does not lose its leaves, even in winter; while Shouchi (照智) can be translated as “shining wisdom.”
 Together, these characters convey the meaning of “establishing in the world an immovable wisdom and everyday mind, by means of a strong yet flexible body and spirit.”

 Today, Ryushin Shouchi Ryu is practiced around the world, with schools in Japan, Europe, United States and Canada.
 The current Headmaster, Yahagi Kunikazu, based in Japan, travels extensively to conduct training courses abroad, guiding a growing number of practitioners and instructors in this dynamic style.
 The Ryushin Shouchi Ryu Headquarters dojo also takes part in an Annual Kobudo Dedication Demonstration (Kobudo Hono Embu Taikai) at Katori Shrine each year; an event that has been taking place for more than 25 years.

 (Source: Wikipedia and Personal Communication)

-Mountain Coast Aikikai is affiliated with Ryushin Shouchi Ryu Headquarters in Tokyo, Japan.
-The dojo offers a study group and Ryushin Shouchi Ryu and hosts periodic training intensives to individuals interested in studying this dynamic and historic style of Japanese swordsmanship.
+Mountain Coast Aikikai is directly affiliated with Ryushin Shouchi Ryu Headquarters in Tokyo, Japan, and offers regular classes and periodic training intensives to individuals interested in studying this dynamic and historic style of Japanese swordsmanship.